 To avoid problems during installation and ongoing operation, follow these general precautions when you plan the equipment locations and connections:

-command regularly to check the internal system status.
+Use the show environment all command regularly to check the internal system status.
 The environmental monitor continually checks the interior chassis environment; it provides warnings for high temperature and creates reports on any occurrences.
 If warning messages are displayed, take immediate action to identify the cause and correct the problem.

 Keep the Cisco 1000 Series Router off of the floor and out of areas that collect dust.